Special offer

 Women in Technology Venture Fund

-The Women in Technology Venture Fund offered through the Business Development Bank of Canada (BDC) helps women-led technology companies grow by investing in their businesses through loans, providing resources to boost their knowledge and growth, and soliciting Series B financing.
-Series B financing is a second round of funding issued by private investors to meet specific milestones beyond the startup stage.
+The Women in Technology Venture Fund, offered through the Business Development Bank of Canada (BDC), helps women-led technology companies grow by investing in their businesses.
+This support includes strategic investment, planning resources and assistance with soliciting Series B financing.

 Women Entrepreneurship Loan Fund